lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 To install the gems in the Gemfile:

     bundle install

-If you do not have Ruby installed you'll have to install that and then if you don't have Bundler installed you'll have to install that:
-    gem install bundler

-If you want to use a tested setup rename one of the Gemsfile.lock_xx to Gemsfile.lock (just choose the best one for your Ruby version) before running `bundle install`
+If you want to use a tested setup rename one of the Gemfile.lock_* files to Gemfile.lock (just choose the best one for your Ruby version) before running `bundle install`

 To run: